phbits/WebsiteFailedLogins/README.md

 - `cs-uri-stem`
 - `sc-status`

-Logparser will search recursively so specify the parent folder in the configuration file.
+Logparser will perform a recursive search so specify the parent folder in the configuration file.

-Parsing logs has the greatest impact on performance.
+While Logparser is very fast, the amount of logs it must parse will be the greatest impact on performance.
 See the following link for details: https://github.com/phbits/WebsiteFailedLogins/wiki/Performance

 ## Permissions ##